Hunter Henry Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Against the Dolphins, Henry has averaged 30.4 receiving yards per game in his five career matchups, 1.1 fewer than his over/under for Sunday's game.

-- In five matchups versus the Dolphins, Henry has had a touchdown catch twice, but never more than one in any single game.

-- The Dolphins are conceding 249.4 passing yards per game this season, the NFL's 19th-ranked pass defense.
+- The 249.4 yards per game the Dolphins are allowing through the air makes them the NFL's 19th-ranked pass defense.

-- The Dolphins' defense is seventh in the league, allowing 1.4 passing touchdowns per game.
+- The Dolphins have given up 22 touchdowns through the air (1.4 per game).
+They are seventh in the league in that category.

 Recent Performances

-- In last week's outing against the Jaguars, Henry was targeted five times, totaling 37 yards on three receptions.
+- In last week's matchup with the Jaguars, Henry hauled in three passes for 37 yards while being targeted five times.

-- Henry's 19 targets have resulted in 10 receptions for 123 yards (41.0 ypg) and two touchdowns in his last three games.
+- Henry has 123 receiving yards on 10 catches (19 targets) with two touchdowns over his last three games, averaging 41.0 yards per game.

 Henry's New England Teammates